-The critical need for these qualities of living mutual respect and accommodation in the face of differences, and the wreckage that results to social and political systems and to human lives when such interreligious caring and statesmanship are absent are seen all around us-Ireland, Cyprus, Lebanon, India-Pakistan-Bangladesh, Israel-Palestinains, Uganda, Chile, South Africa: the list is tragically long and depressing. virtually each one of the communal conflicts that now pockmark practically every single continent of our inhabited globe, religious-sectarian claims are inextricably mixed with economic, social and political claims.
-But it is the religious dynamic with its invariable assertion of absolute truth, ultimate and exclusive rights, and in some pre-ecumenical cases, monopolies of salvation, that impart to what might be otherwise conventional group conflicts-that normally would yield to rational negotiation and compromise of differences-an overlay of heightened emotionalism and ideological fanaticism whose outcome predictably becomes the daily massacres and bombthrowings in the streets of Beirut, the pubs and neighborhoods of Northern Ireland, and the supermarkets and tourist buses of Jerusalem.
-And when you add to that lethal chemistry of religion and politics and insame proliferation of arms and nuclear weaponry that is contaminating every corner of the world community, then you know for a certainty that all of us have a God-bidden responsibility to help find a better way for ourselves and for the rest of the human family of resolving differences, especially when real and painful grievances are involved.
+The critical need for these qualities of living mutual respect and accomodation in the face of differences as well as the wreckage that results to social and political systems and to human lives when such interreligious caring and diplomacy are absent are seen all around us-Ireland, Cyprus, Lebanon, India-Pakistan-Bangladesh, Israel-Palestinians, Uganda, Chile, South Africa; the list is tragically long and depressing.
+In virtually each one of the communal conflicts that now pockmark every single continent of our inhabited globe, religioussectarian claims are inextricably mixed with economic, social, and political claims.
+But it is the religious dynamic with its invariable assertion of absolute truth, ultimate and exclusive rights-and in some pre-ecumenical cases, monopolies of salvation-that impart to what might be otherwise conventional group conflicts, that normally would yield to rational negotiation and compromise of differences, an overlay of heightened emotionalism and ideological fanaticism whose outcome predictably becomes the daily massacres and bombthrowings in the streets of Beirut, the pubs and neighborhoods of Northern Ireland, and the supermarkets and tourist buses of Jerusalem.
+And when you add to that lethal chemistry of religion and politics the insane proliferation of arms and nuclear weaponry that is contaminating every corner of the world community, then you know for a certainty that all of us have a God-bidden responsibility to help find a better way for ourselves and for the rest of the human family of resolving differences, especially when they are real and painful grievances.

 Our heritage of religious liberty is complex and ambiguous.
-While economic and political factors played a significant role in the motivations that led to the great Puritan exodus of 1629 from England to America, there can be no doubt that the chief motive for the founding of the Massachusetts Bay Colony was religious.
-(See The Puritan Oligarchy: The Founding of American Civilization by T.J.
-Wertenbaker; also Orthodoxy in Massachusetts 1630-1650 by Perry Miller.)
+While economic and political factors played a significant role in the motivations that led to the great Puritan exodus of 1629 from England to America, there can be no doubt that the chief motive for the founding of the Massachusetts Bay Colony was religious.3

 Puritanism was essentially and primarily a religious movement; attempts to prove it to have been a mask for politics or money-making are false as well as unhistorical.
-In the broadest sense, Puritanism was a passion for righteousness; the desire to know and do God's will.
-Led by country squire John Winthrop and others, the group believed that the only safeguard against the forces of evil represented in their thinking by King Charles I and his arbitrary and oppressive rule, the Church of England and its insistence on absolute conformity, lay in establishing a society consisting of a confederation of congregations buttressed by a sympathetic government.
-This alone, they thought, would cleanse the Churches of unworthy ministers and immoral communicants, remodel worship upon the Biblical model and dethrone Bishops.
+In the broadest sense, Puritanism was a passion for righteousness, the desire to know and do God's will.
+Led by country squire John Winthrop and others, the group believed that the only safeguard against the forces of evil represented in their thinking by King Charles I and his arbitrary and oppressive rule, and the Church of England and its insistence on conformity-lay in establishing a society consisting of a confederation of congregations buttressed by a sympathetic government.
+This alone, they thought, would cleanse the churches of unworthy ministers and immoral communicants, remodel worship upon the biblical model and dethrone bishops.
 Since this seemed impossible of accomplishment in England, they proposed to bring it about in distant America by founding there a Wilderness Zion.
 "We came hither because we would have our posterity settled under the pure and full dispensations of the gospel, defended by rulers that should be of ourselves," wrote Cotton Mather in his Magnalia.